A topic from the subject of Advanced Chemistry in Chemistry.

 Absorption Spectroscopy

 Absorption spectroscopy measures the absorption of light by a sample.
 When light interacts with atoms, it can cause electrons to move to higher energy levels.
-By analysing the wavelengths of absorbed light, scientists can determine the energy differences between electronic levels.
+By analyzing the wavelengths of absorbed light, scientists can determine the energy differences between electronic levels.

 Mass Spectrometry